Zlisch/Zlisch/README.md

-Hi there 👋 I'm Zina, an undergrad from the Australian National University.
-I plan to experiment with cool concepts I learned from class and awesome people during holidays.
-Stay tune :green_heart:
+#### Hi I'm Zina, an undergrad from the Australian National University :green_heart: I plan to experiment with cool concepts I learned from class and awesome people during holidays.
+Stay tune!!

-### 🔭 I’m currently interested in:
+#### 🔭 I’m currently interested in:

 - Travelling salesman problem
 - Collatz Conjecture